peluche/SWE-to-MLE/content/posts/neural-style-transfer/index.md

 The earlier layers are fairly big and it's easy to reconstruct a good version of the original image, but later ones are much smaller and a lot of the details are lost.
 "Creating progressively noisier and noisier images.

 ### Extract the style: Gram matrix
 For the style we do not want to recreate the original image.
-We only care about its essense.
+We only care about its essence.
 We care about how features relate to each other.
 And for that we compute the `Gram matrix` (aka. covariance, aka. correlation) between the channels at a given layer.

 The idea is to capture the relation between features of a painting.
 For example the yellow stars and moon are correlated with convex radiant shapes, while the blue are swirly spirals, and the vegetation is weavy.